treize-khushrenada/team-spot-a-mood/README.md

 ## Contributors
 [(Back to top)](#table-of-contents)

+1. Arthur
+2. Rudolfo
+3. Poom (Miles) : Responsible for the data extraction from the songs API sources and data cleaning and preprocessing the lyrics embeddings.
+Also working on streamlit cluster visualizations as well as study and model pages.

 ## Resources
 [(Back to top)](#table-of-contents)
 1. Lamere, P. (2022, Jun 26).
 Spotipy.
 From Read the Docs: https://spotipy.readthedocs.io/en/2.21.0/